-How to choose low-allergy protein snacks for dogs
+How to choose low-allergenic protein treats for your dog

-Food allergies are a common health issue for dogs, potentially causing itchy skin, rashes, or gastrointestinal discomfort.
-This guide covers allergens, purchasing guidelines, and five recommended foods to help your furry friend avoid discomfort.
+Food allergies are a common health problem in dogs, potentially causing itchy skin, rashes, or gastrointestinal upset.
+This guide covers everything from allergens and selection principles to five recommended food brands to help your furry friend avoid discomfort.
+Besides treats, raw meat kibble is also an excellent source of protein.
+Learn how to safely transition your dog to a new diet...

 Common food allergens in dogs

-Beef, dairy products, grains and chicken rank in the top three.
+Beef, dairy products, grains, and chicken are the top three allergens.
 Understanding allergens is the first step in choosing hypoallergenic snacks.

 |---|---|